myoung34/docker-github-actions-runner/README.md

 ## Notes ##

+### Auto Update Issues ###

+There is a [known issue with auto updates in docker](https://github.com/actions/runner/issues/246).
+If one is running a version that has an update it will try to auto update and fail.
+The only current workaround is to run `latest` which in theory is always up to date and wont update/throttle.

 ### Docker Support ###

 Please note that while this runner installs and allows docker, github actions itself does not support using docker from a self hosted runner yet.